 The spy images reveal a rather sharp-looking rear end highlighted by L-shaped LED taillights.
 At the centre of the boot-lid, proudly sits the Skoda badging and also seen is the black-cladding on the rear bumper.
 The roof rails complete the SUV appeal of the car.
 The Skoda Kamiq shares its MQB A0 platform with the Volkswagen T-ROC and will be brought to India via the CBU route.
 It would be interesting to see how Skoda manages to price it in this really competitive segment.

-Since it will be brought by the CBU route, it is being expected that the Kamiq will remain identical to its European counterpart.
-The European-spec dimensions of the Skoda Kamiq measure 4241mm in length, 1,793mm in width and 1,531mm in height.
+Since it will be brought by the CBU route, it is being expected that the Skoda Kamiq India will remain identical to its European counterpart.
+Skoda Kamiq dimensions are 4241mm in length, 1,793mm in width and 1,531mm in height according to European Specs.
 The wheelbase stands at 2,651 mm.
 It features a split-LED headlamp design, flanking the signature butterfly grille.
 The premium appeal of the car is accentuated by a strip of chrome surrounding the front grille.
 The LED headlamps are split unit while the front bumper houses large air intakes at the centre.

 There are a host of engine options available internationally which include three petrol powertrain choices: 1.0-litre TSI (two tunes) and 1.5-litre TSI.
 The Volkswagen T-ROC that we have here utilizes the latter and the Kamiq will most likely follow suit.
 The 1.5-litre TSI engine is mated to a 7-Speed DCT while it churns out 148bhp and 250Nm of torque.
 On the other hand, the 1.0-litre TSI unit churns out either 94bhp and 175Nm of torque, or 113bhp and 200Nm of torque.

 One of the main highlights of the Euro-spec Kamiq is that it boasts of a five-star Euro NCAP rating and that is a testimony to the fact that it might be the safest car in its segment.
-However, we can expect Skoda to drop some features when it will officially launch the Kamiq in India, to make its pricing aggressive.
+However, we can expect Skoda to drop some features when it will officially launch the Kamiq in India, to make Skoda price in India aggressive.